 1. Failing To Fully Check Out A Third-Party Provider

-This is among the most damaging common mistakes in outsourcing.
+This is among the most damaging common mistakes in outsourcing IT service desk company.
 Do your homework and find the right provider.
 Check out their client list and testimonials.
 Ask questions.
 And talk with managers and executives.

 Don’t forget experts, consultants, and editors.
 They know the industry, too.
-Leave no stone un-turned finding the right provider.
+Leave no stone unturned in finding the right provider.

 2. Not Making Sure The Provider Meets Your Needs